twbs/bootstrap/docs/components/tooltips.md

       <td>selector</td>
       <td>string</td>
       <td>false</td>
-      <td>If a selector is provided, popover objects will be delegated to the specified targets.
+      <td>If a selector is provided, tooltip objects will be delegated to the specified targets.
 In practice, this is used to enable dynamic HTML content to have popovers added.
 See <a href="https://github.com/twbs/bootstrap/issues/4215">this</a> and <a href="https://jsbin.com/zopod/1/edit">an informative example</a>.</td>
     </tr>
     <tr>
       <td>template</td>